intechedio/ai-chat-app/README.md

    - Check that the backend is running
    - Verify the WebSocket URL in the browser console

-### Development Tips

-- Use browser developer tools to monitor network requests
-- Check the backend console for error logs
-- Test with different browsers (Chrome recommended for WebRTC)

-## 🚀 Production Deployment

-### Backend
-- Deploy to Azure App Service, AWS, or any .NET hosting
-- Set `OPENAI_API_KEY` as environment variable
-- Configure CORS for your domain

 ### Frontend
 - Build: `npm run build`
 - Deploy to Vercel, Netlify, or any static hosting